Staff

 Practice Facilitator/Mentor

-Kaitlin is a proud Deaf professional from Georgia with a big heart for supporting and empowering others.
-She works from home and shares life with her husband—her partner since 2011—their four wonderful kids, and a sweet little Shih Tzu who’s very much part of the family.
-(If you’re lucky, her pup might even make a surprise appearance during a mentoring session!)
+Kaitlin is a proud Deaf professional from Georgia with a big heart for empowering and supporting others.
+She works from home alongside her husband—her partner since 2011—their four amazing kids, and a sweet Shih Tzu who’s very much part of the family.
+(If you’re lucky, the pup might even make a cameo during a mentoring session!)

-Kaitlin holds a Bachelor’s degree in Psychology and a Master’s in Rehabilitation Counseling.
-She works in the mental health field serving the Deaf community across Georgia, where she’s a strong advocate for accessibility, support, and understanding.
+With a Bachelor’s degree in Psychology and a Master’s in Rehabilitation Counseling, Kaitlin serves in the mental health field, advocating for accessibility, understanding, and support for the Deaf community across Georgia.

-Since 2018, Kaitlin has also been sharing her love for ASL by teaching both online and in the community.
-As a mentor, she’s all about creating a safe, welcoming space where learners can practice, ask questions, and build confidence in their signing skills.
-Kaitlin believes learning ASL should not only be meaningful—but also fun!
+Since 2018, she has shared her passion for ASL by teaching both online and in the community.
+As a mentor, she focuses on creating a safe, welcoming space where learners can practice, ask questions, and gain confidence in their signing skills.
+She believes learning ASL should be meaningful, empowering, and—most importantly—fun.

 Practice Facilitator/Mentor

 Rebekah was born and raised in Utah and is proudly the only Deaf person in her family.
-She earned her Bachelor’s degree in Social Work from Gallaudet University in 2023 and is currently finishing her Master’s in Social Work, graduating this May.
+She received her Masters in Social Work in May 2025 from Gallaudet University.

 Rebekah is someone who may seem shy at first, but she’s incredibly warm, friendly, and loves connecting with others—especially through American Sign Language.
 She has experience leading ASL group practices and enjoys helping others feel confident and supported as they learn and grow.